Sign In / Sign Out

 M.A., Arizona State University

 Retha Hill joined the Cronkite faculty in 2007 after nearly eight years at BET, where she was vice president for content for BET Interactive, the online unit of Black Entertainment Television and the most-visited site specializing in African-American content on the Internet.
 Before joining BET, Hill was executive producer for special projects at washingtonpost.com.
-At the New Media Innovation Lab, Hill works with students from multiple disciplines, including journalism, to research and develop digital media products for media companies.
+At the New Media Innovation and Entrepreneurship Lab, Hill works with students from multiple disciplines, including journalism, to research and develop digital media products for media companies.

 Ph.D., Michigan State University